 If you ask a Delhiite, what are the two things that stand out for them about the city?
 The answer would be none other than the rich history and the mouth-watering Street Food in Delhi.
 Punjabi and we Punjabis live to eat.

 While walking through the chaotic maze of by-lanes, you can never be lost in the crowd.
 If you ever, you’ll probably catch the whiff of steaming Samosas still hissing in the hot oil or the sweet aroma of crisp Jalebis.
 You would be following these tasty local foods like Jerry chases his cheese.
 The temptation is everywhere, and it’s hard to resist.
-So read on to make your next Delhi trip awesome by having the best of what Delhi has to offer, you can also check out these 75 best things to do in Delhi.
+So read on to make your next Delhi trip awesome by having the best of what Delhi has to offer.
 Give a break to your diet routine and have some real spicy local food along the streets of Delhi.

-Grab the best at: Local market in Chandni Chowk, Rajouri Garden, and Lajpat Nagar Market.
+Grab the best at the Local market in Chandni Chowk, Rajouri Garden, and Lajpat Nagar Market.